smapiot/piral/docs/reference/metadata.md

 5. The `postUpgrade` script is run, if available

 Thus for `preUpgrade` and `postUpgrade` either scripts via `npx`, general scripts such as Bash scripts, or running Node.js files make sense.

+### Template Package

+The optional `template` field makes it possible to override the default template to be used when scaffolding a new pilet.
+By default, the template would be set to `default` (which corresponds to [`@smapiot/pilet-template-default`](https://www.npmjs.com/package/@smapiot/pilet-template-default)).
+The user still has the possibility to set a different template explicitly when running `pilet new`.

+The core requirement for a template package is that it either resolves to a local package name (i.e., using a local file path), to a custom npm package (using a scoped package name such as `@my-company/...`), or an official template such as `empty`, `default`, etc.

+The official template names are all shortcuts to `@smapiot/pilet-template-X`, where `X` would be the name of the official template.
+For instance, `empty` is a shortcut to `@smapiot/pilet-template-empty`.

 ## Pilets - Package Definition